Teaching English in Mexico allows ESL teachers the option of teaching in a new and culturally-rich country, that is still close to home.

 Mexico does not have any agreements with other nations exchanging health benefits for their citizens.
-ESL teachers are not entitled to use the Mexican public health system, therefore it is highly recommended to purchase private health insurance before leaving home.
+Unless they are teaching for a public institution, ESL teachers are not entitled to use the Mexican public health system Therefore it is highly recommended to purchase private health insurance before leaving home.

 Alternatively, Mexico has a plethora of insurance companies that, for a monthly premium, will also provide you with private health coverage.
 In addition, Mexico's Banks offer health insurance products as part of their service portfolios, although you should check the small print for any limitations.